With familiar faces eliminated, a new NBA champion is bound to be crowned

 Indeed, the conference semifinals opened Saturday with new blood everywhere, owing to a delayed, shortened and condensed regular season that was marked by injuries and covid-19 health protocol disruptions.
 The final four teams in the West — the Utah Jazz, Phoenix Suns, Denver Nuggets and Los Angeles Clippers — have combined for zero NBA titles and just four Finals appearances in their franchise histories.
 The final four East teams — the Philadelphia 76ers, Brooklyn Nets, Milwaukee Bucks and Atlanta Hawks — have combined for five titles and 17 Finals appearances, but the last championship was in 1983 (76ers) and the last Finals appearance was in 2003 (Nets).

-Here’s a simple way to summarize the massive wave of unfamiliar faces in the postseason: None of the East’s remaining teams has won a title since before Michael Jordan’s rookie year, while none of the West’s contenders has even reached the Finals since the Chicago Bulls legend buried Karl Malone and John Stockton in 1998.
+Here’s a simple way to summarize the massive wave of unfamiliar faces in the postseason: None of the East’s remaining teams have won a title since before Michael Jordan’s rookie year, while none of the West’s contenders have even reached the Finals since the Chicago Bulls legend buried Karl Malone and John Stockton in 1998.

 The upshot, though, is that a major star will be crowned as a champion for the first time no matter what happens over the next seven weeks.
 Only four of this year’s 28 all-star selections — LeBron James, Kevin Durant, Kyrie Irving and Kawhi Leonard — have won championships, and only James did it with his current team.
 If Durant and Irving succeed in leading the Nets to a title, James Harden will land his first ring.
 If Leonard carries the Clippers to the promised land, Paul George will be along for the ride.